 That night, however, Renzo’s son returned to the cemetery and found Toldo standing guard at the grave.

-Ada says that her late husband shared a particularly strong bond with Toldo — He’d adopted the feline from a cat colony when he was just 3 months old.
+Ada says that her late husband shared a particularly strong bond with Toldo — He’d adopted the feline from a feral cat colony when he was just a kitten.

-Unfortunately, not everyone believes in the sanctity of the relationship between Toldo and his owner.
-Ada told La Nazione that people often try to shoo the cat away.
+Unfortunately, not everyone believes in the sanctity of the relationship between Toldo and his owner and some people often try to shoo the cat away.

 Still, Toldo remains resilient and continues to visit the grave everyday.